MKM 2006: The 5th International Conference on Mathematical Knowledge

 Site

-Annes Manor is a
+is a

-in 25 acres of grounds.
-It is half an hour from Heathrow Airport,
+country house hotel, setin 25 acres of grounds.
+It is half an hour from Heathrow Airport,and easily accessible by road and rail.

 Travelling to the St Annes Manor

-The hotel web
+The hotel

-site has road directions for those coming by car.
+has road directions for those coming by car.

-For those coming by train you should head for either Reading or Wokingham
+For those coming by train you should head for either Reading or Wokingham stations (Reading is a mainline station so may be easier) and get a taxito the hotel from there.

 For those flying in to Heathrow, there are two options.
-You can arrange
+You can arrangea taxi direct from Heathrow (e.g. from

-Airport Cars)
+Airport Cars

-or you can get the RailAir Link
+)or you can get the

-which is a coach service direct from Heathrow to Reading train station,
+which is a coach service direct from Heathrow to Reading train station,from where you can get a taxi to the hotel.

 Proceedings

-The conference proceedings are published as number 4108 in Springer's Lecture Notes on
+The conference proceedings are published as number

-Artificial Intelligence and is accessible online
+and is

 (provided you or your institution have a subscription to the LNCS series).